-Prerequisite: A passing grade in French II required.
+Prerequisite: Passing grade in French II is required

 Description: In this honors level course, it is expected that the students develop a more spontaneous use of the language.
 Advanced grammatical structures are the focus of this course.
 Beginning literature is also studied.
 Students are expected to begin communicating exclusively in the target language.